titoBouzout/dom-flair/readme.md

 # Crippling Sorrow Styling

 	This project is about having just one React "meta component" named `Box` to solve any `html` layout issues in intuitive ways without having to think anything about CSS.
-It does not only do layout, but also it could help with trivial CSS that can be just named as an attribute to a react component like lets say "capitalize".
+It does not only do layout, but also it could help with trivial CSS that can be just named as an attribute, like lets say `<Box capitalize></Box>` to just capitalize the Box contents.

-- Currently this project uses flexbox properties under the hood but is not limited to flexbox as the complete idea is to be intuitive, and we shoulnt care about the technology used behind it.
+- Currently this project uses flexbox properties under the hood but is not limited to flexbox, as the complete idea is to be intuitive, and we shouldn't care about the technology used behind it.
 - The secondary goal is to try to avoid having to deal with CSS as much as possible, but this goal is just secondary.

 In other terms: this project dislikes CSS and wants to avoid it as much as possible by providing intuitive solutions.

-The "Holy Grail Layout" (sticky footer) example:
+## The "Holy Grail Layout" (sticky footer) example:

 	<Box col grow>
 		<Box>header</Box>